 When I started to take my art seriously about 5 years ago, I could not stop sketching, drawing, painting, photographing and etching.
 I have grown a lot since then, both technically and substantively.
 I make better art every day thanks to practise and thought.

 My art usually depicts landscapes.
 They are mostly farviews in wich you will be forced to overlook the whole.
 I like big elements in my bold compositions.
 My palette is limited to almost all black and white.
 Colour is very distracting to me.
 In reducing shapes to black and white I find you can see better what is most important.
 It eleminates all that is unnecessary.

 The use of bold compositioning and the black and white explains my love for printing techniques such as dry point, mezzotint and lino cut.
 The black seems more black here.

-Life goes by in these boring rythms that are seasons, months, weeks; what makes it worthwhile?
+Life goes by in rythms that are seasons, months, weeks; what makes it worthwhile?